mattcattb/Gator-Scheduler/README.md

-# Gator Scheduler
+# Swamp Sync
 Full Stack application designed for scheduling times to meet with your friends and colleagues, even if everyone has a busy schedule.
 Built with the mern stack for Fall Intro to Software Engineering class at University of Florida.

 ![homepage image](/assets/homepage.png)

 ## Project Overview

-Gator-Scheduler is a social-media-like platform that simplifies the process of scheduling meetings.
+Swamp-Sync is a social-media-like platform that simplifies the process of scheduling meetings.
 Users can manage their schedules, create events, and find common meeting times with friends.

 ## Features and Functionality
 * Full Authentication and Database Storage with MongoDB.